ddsky/api-league-clients/javascript/docs/FoodApi.md

 let apiInstance = new ApileagueJs.FoodApi();
 let opts = {
   'query': "pasta with mushrooms but without nuts", // String | The search query.
   'cuisines': "mexican", // String | The cuisine(s) of the recipes.
-One or more, comma separated (will be interpreted as 'OR').
+One or more, comma-separated (will be interpreted as 'OR').
   'excludeCuisines': "indian,japanese", // String | The cuisine(s) the recipes must not match.
-One or more, comma separated (will be interpreted as 'AND').
+One or more, comma-separated (will be interpreted as 'AND').
   'mealType': "dessert", // String | The type of the recipe, one of: main course,side dish,dessert,appetizer,salad,bread,breakfast,soup,beverage,sauce,drink.
   'diet': "paleo", // String | The diet the recipes must adhere to.
 One of the following: paleo,primal,grain-free,pescetarian,lacto vegetarian,ovo vegetarian,vegan,vegetarian.
   'intolerances': "gluten,dairy,shellfish", // String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.